 The best we can do is to be empathetic first — being sensitive to others’ feelings and predicaments.
 Seeing people as people, not objects or tools.
 Showing care and concern for everyone, even if they may appear difficult.
 Giving a smile.
 Practicing emotional generosity.
 As we care for others, they will begin to open their hearts too.

 - 8 Tips to Be Empathetic to Others

 - The Secret To Meaningful Social Relationships

 - Be a Better Me in 30 Days Program, my premium program to be a better you in just 30 days

-4) Do the Best You Can
+4) Do the best you can

-And then when you are ready, start to really think about what you can do, at your level.
+When you are ready, start to really think about what you can do, at your level.
 No man is too small to make a change; no impact is insignificant.
 Think about the first change you can create.
 Then, the next one.
 Keep taking these actions, one at a time.